Robby Anderson Player Prop Bets for NFL Week 17 | Carolina vs. New Orleans 1/2/2022

 Matchup vs. New Orleans

-- Anderson is averaging 48 receiving yards per game in four career matchups against the Saints, 5.5 more than his receiving yards prop bet over/under for Sunday's game (42.5).
+- Anderson has averaged 48 receiving yards per game over his four career matchups against the Saints, 5.5 more than his over/under in Sunday's game.

-- The 252.2 passing yards the Saints allow per game makes them the NFL's 17th-ranked pass defense this season.
+- The 252.2 passing yards the Saints yield per game makes them the NFL's 17th-ranked pass defense this season.

-- The Saints have given up 19 touchdowns through the air (1.3 per game).
+- The Saints have surrendered 19 touchdowns through the air (1.3 per game).
 They are fourth in the NFL in that category.

 Recent Performances